F2had/fyp2/README.md

 ## Credentials
 Coordinator
  - Email : `se@f2had.me`
- - Passwor: `@Example1`
+ - Password: `@Example1`
 <br>

-Panel and Student any email from the tables after log in with Coordinator accout with the same password
+Panel and Student any email from the tables after log in with Coordinator account  with the same password

 ##